duydd25031999/TC_note/Javascript/Javascript Object.md

 ### Registering an abstract, polymorphic action

-- An action that is abstract—flexible and context-dependent
+- An action that is abstract-flexible and context-dependent
 - Abstract means we know the action exists, but its internal content will vary with the situation

 ---